 THE CITY OF LIGHT

-A city rich with culture, history, cuisine, and shopping, Parisian parks, and plazas invites locals to spread out a picnic blanket or relax on a bench, while art galleries, monuments, and event spaces attract visitors from around the world.
+A city rich with culture, history, cuisine, and shopping, Parisian parks, and plazas invite locals to spread out a picnic blanket or relax on a bench, while art galleries, monuments, and event spaces attract visitors from around the world.
 Shops range from large department stores to quaint boutiques—some are even found within hidden, indoor corridors.
 Michelin-starred dining mingles effortlessly with quality-focused bistros and brasseries.

 The City of Paris radiates outward from two small islands (Île-de-la-Cité & Île-Saint-Louis) at a bend along the Seine River in the central north of France.
 Within the Avenue Périphérique central ring encompassing Paris is the crown jewel within the Petite Couronne, the inner ring of departments (Hauts-de-Seine, Seine-Saint-Denis, and Val-de-Marne), to make up Grand Paris, which is then surrounded by the outer Grande Couronne, outer ring, in the capital region of Île-de-France.